genesiscommunitysuccess/docs/docs/00_flow/02_quick-start/04_server.md

 wsl-user=alpha
 ```

-If you're not sure about the above, please refer to our [Prerequisites](/flow/introduction/prerequisites/), particularly "Do you need WSL?".
+If unsure about the above, please refer to our [Prerequisites](/flow/introduction/prerequisites/), particularly "Do you need WSL?".

 ### Preparing the server

-Our main aim is for you to write less and do more.
+Our main aim is to write less and do more.

-To enable this, we need to have a common task that will take what you've done and generate all the server and UI configuration.
+To enable this, we need to have a common task that will take what we've done and generate all the server and UI configuration.

-> This is an important command and one you will use regularly for all Flow development.
+> This is an important command and one that will be used regularly for all Flow development.

 To get started with an initial server configuration, we need to run this task: